OkiriGabriel/monitoring-system/README.md

-# FEZ Monitoring
+#  Monitoring

-A comprehensive monitoring solution for FEZ Delivery services using Prometheus, Grafana, and Blackbox Exporter.
+A comprehensive monitoring solution for  Delivery services using Prometheus, Grafana, and Blackbox Exporter.
 This repository contains monitoring configurations for tracking API availability, performance, and system metrics.

 ## 📋 Table of Contents